discoleo/R/Stat/Infx/Infx.md

 3. Huang, N. E. et al. The empirical mode decomposition and the Hilbert spectrum for nonlinear and non-stationary time series analysis.
 Proc.
 R. Soc.
 Lond.
 A 454, 903–995 (1998).

 4. Balabdaoui, Fadoua & Mohr, Dirk.
 Age-stratified discrete compartment model of the COVID 19 epidemic with application to Switzerland.
 Nature (2020).

-5. TODO
+5. Romano, S, Fierro, A, Liccardo, A. Beyond the peak: A deterministic compartment model for exploring the Covid-19 evolution in Italy.
+Plos One (2020).